skjaere/DebriDav/example/monitoring/MONITORING.md

 ## Dozzle

-Dozzle is useful for viewing container logs.
+Dozzle is useful for viewing container logs and resource usage.
 It can be accessed at http://localhost:8082